puppetlabs/puppet-docs/source/puppetdb/1.1/configure.markdown

 This controls how often, in minutes, to compact the database.
 The compaction process reclaims space and deletes unnecessary rows.
 If not supplied, the default is every 60 minutes.

-### `node-ttl-days`
+### `node-ttl`

-This sets the number of days with no activity (no new catalogs, facts, etc) before a node will be auto-deactivated.
+Auto-deactivate nodes that haven't seen any activity (no new catalogs, facts, etc) in the specified amount of time.
+You may specify the time as a string using any of the following suffixes:

+    `d`  - days
+    `h`  - hours
+    `m`  - minutes
+    `s`  - seconds
+    `ms` - milliseconds

+So, e.g., a value of `30d` would set the time-to-live to 30 days, and a value of `48h` would set the time-to-live to 48 hours.

 Nodes will be checked for staleness every `gc-interval` minutes.
 Manual deactivation will continue to work as always.

 If unset, auto-deactivation of nodes is disabled.

+### `report-ttl`

+Automatically delete reports that are older than the specified amount of time.
+You may specify the time as a string using any of the suffixes described in the `node-ttl` section above.

+Outdated reports will be deleted during the database garbage collection, which runs every `gc-interval` minutes.

+If unset, the default value is 7 days.

 ### `log-slow-statements`